What is an employee survey?

 - Transparency about business outcome

-This survey is generally used for understanding how involved is an employee in the organization’s culture and growth.
+This survey is generally used to understand how an employee is involved in the organization’s culture and growth.

-4. Business Process Feedback Survey: Employees are integral cornerstones for an organization’s success.
+Employees are integral cornerstones for an organization’s success.
 Most of the employees who are directly interacting with customers or are involved in the research and development process of a product may have ideas and suggestions which can help an organization grow.
-It’s natural to not be able to execute every suggestion but asking them for their opinion gives them a sense of belonging which motivates them to work harder.
+It’s natural not to be able to execute every suggestion, but asking them for their opinion gives them a sense of belonging, which motivates them to work harder.
 A few reasons why to conduct a business process employee survey:

 - Give an honest opinion about aspects that an organization’s management may look into.

 - Employees feel appreciated as they are being involved in the business decision-making process.

 - Issues that have an immediate impact on business can get highlighted as employees work closely with matters concerning customers and products/services.

 Feedback from the organization’s staff is important.
 But in some cases, additionally, feedback from other sources such as supervisors, senior management, clients, etc., can be gathered using a 360° feedback survey.
 Asking staff members of different categories, their respective colleagues, participating in a survey, and also conducting self-analysis is the key to this employee survey.